 Both natural environments and those heavily influenced and altered by human activities are ever-changing.
-This programme will allow you to investigate aspects of envionmental change with either an environmental science or physical geography focus at time-sclase ranging from the present to several hundreds of thousands of years.
-You will be able to learn techniques that incorporate cutting-edge field and/or laboratory methods and equipment with an expert in your filed.
-The support available can be on a one-to-one basis and culminates in a substantial MSc thesis - ideal for those looking to continue on to PhD or to work independently as a consultant, for example.
+This programme will allow you to explore the unique specialisms within our physical geography and environmental science research team, and to work closely on a specialist topic with an expert in your chosen field of interest.
+The support available is on a one-to-one basis and culminates in a substantial MSc dissertation.
+This can take the form of a traditional monograph, a research report or two draft manuscripts intended for publication in an international, peer-reviewed journal.
+This programme is ideal for those looking to continue on to PhD research or to work independently, for example, as a consultant.

 Which topics can I study?